armenr/argocd-autopilot/README.md

 `argocd-autopilot/examples/demo-app/ -p testing --wait-timeout 2m`

+__NOTE:__ Please be CERTAIN to run `git pull` after EVERY `argocd-autopilot` command you run!
+It very quietly adds shit to your code repo and pushes it for you.

+So, just to be safe, please pull after each argocd-autopilot command.

+Additionally, there's a bug in the argocd-autopilot CLI --> DO NOT USE ANY OF THE REMOVE/DELETE functionality of the CLI tool for argocd-autopilot.

+It will nuke things and automatically push them to github that you do NOT want to lose.
+Just REMOVE the corresponding project file and App files it creates if you want to remove deployments!

 ### TEARDOWN/RESET

 `make destroy` --> ALL resources will be dispatched to their doom, easily and quickly.